WakiMak/trentent.github.io-forked/_posts/2017-10-31-citrix-storefront-adventures-in-customization-prepopulate-explicit-logon-credentials.md

   - scripting
   - Storefront
 ---
-Citrix Storefront allows you to prepopulate the credentials for your Explicit Logon. Â The explicit logon screen is generally seen here:
+Citrix Storefront allows you to prepopulate the credentials for your Explicit Logon.
+The explicit logon screen is generally seen here: